coderrio/Coderr.Documentation/README.md

-# codeRR.Documentation
+# Coderr.Documentation

-The documentation pages (http://coderrapp.com/documentation) for codeRR.
+The documentation pages (http://coderrapp.com/documentation) for Coderr.

 Feel free to contribute with new or updated content.